Samuel B. Finklestein Collection

 The material was received in cardboard boxes.
 Many of the photos were framed, as were several of the diplomas.
 Other diplomas were rolled up.
 Many of the clippings were extremely brittle.

 The framed items were all taken out of frames.
-Clippings were photocopied, and then discarded.
+Clippings were photocopied, and discarded.
 Rolled up diplomas were flattened.
 Oversize items were separated, and placed in flat boxes.
 Oher items were divided by type (photos and clippings) and put in Hollinger boxes.

 Clippings and photos were mostly kept separate.
 Clippings were divided by date, with undated clippings placed in a separate folder.